How to set up a Google My Business profile

 What is Google my Business?

-Google My Business is a free tool that allows you to add your business on Google Maps.
+Google My Business is a free tool that allows you to add your salon business on Google Maps.
 It is a virtual snapshot of your company.
 An opportunity to interact with customers.
 And overall, Google my Business is indispensable for local search engine optimisation.

 We at Green Shoot Marketing encourage all our clients to take advantage of Google My Business to support the digital marketing mix and more importantly to increase sales.
 Feel free to have a look at our blog post on benefits and winning new customers with GMB.

 But first things first.
-If you haven’t set up your Google My Business profile just yet, you came to the right place.
+If you haven’t set up your Google My Business profile for your salon just yet, you came to the right place.
 We hear from many small business clients that setting up a new account correctly or claiming your business address from others can be a frustrating task.
 In this blog, we’ll walk you through the process step by step.

 How to set up a Google My Business Account